 Design for Dematerialisation

-As a ventilated modular system that does not rely on using joint sealants to weatherproof the façade of buildings this is system represents savings in cost, effort and joint sealant materials in avoiding the cut out and replacement of mastic/sealant typically required by composite and glazed panel systems over the lifetime of a building.
+As a ventilated modular system that does not rely on using joint sealants to weatherproof the façade of buildings this system represents savings in cost, effort and joint sealant materials in avoiding the cut out and replacement of mastic/sealant typically required by composite and glazed panel systems over the lifetime of a building.

 Also the elimination of sealants reduces the appearance of dirt buildup on the exterior of buildings and therefore reduces the amount of external maintenance required on buildings.